ICS484-DataViz/Project/ReadMe.txt

-Please use the steam.cvs file.
+Please use the steam.cvs file located in the Data stuff directory.
 This will not work for any other files.